TCLee-tech/Java-Springboot-Gemini/README.md

 Codes are in the "demo" folder.

-GPT4 by OpenAI also has dual-modality capability.
+GPT4 by OpenAI has dual-modality capability too.